golos-blockchain/lib-python/README.md

-# Official Python STEEM Library
+# Official Python GOLOS Library

 `golodranets` is the GOLOS library for Python which was forked from official STEEM library for Python.
 It comes with a BIP38 encrypted wallet.